Overview of Reclaimed Water

-Type I Reclaimed Water
+Type 1 Reclaimed Water

 Reclaimed water is safe to use for irrigation purposes.
 The City's systems are stringently regulated by the Texas Commission on Environmental Quality (TCEQ) under Chapter 210 of the Title 30 Texas Administration Code, and other rules.
 The reclaimed water is highly treated, filtered, disinfected, and meets strict water quality standards and monitoring procedures.

 Physical contact with reclaimed water is not known to have any negative effects.
 Being splashed or sprayed with reclaimed water is not a cause for alarm.
 Reclaimed water does not present a threat to pets or other animals.
 However, due to the nature of its origin and to ensure compliance with state rules, reclaimed water should only be used for its intended purposes.

-NOT for drinking, bathing, or other sanitary purposes (human or animal);
+- NOT for drinking, bathing, or other sanitary purposes (human or animal)

-NOT for filling swimming pools, hot tubs, etc.
+- NOT for filling swimming pools, hot tubs, etc.

-NOT for recreational activities such as water slides, water balloons, squirt guns, etc.
+- NOT for recreational activities such as water slides, water balloons, squirt guns, etc.

-NOT for direct contact irrigation of edible crops, unless the edible crop is to be cooked, peeled, or otherwise thermally processed before consumption.
+- NOT for direct contact irrigation of edible crops, unless the edible crop is to be cooked, peeled, or otherwise thermally processed before consumption.
 Edible crops that are irrigated with reclaimed water using a method whereby the crop does not come into direct contact with reclaimed water (i.e. drip irrigation, soaker hose, etc.) may be consumed without cooking or peeling.

 Some of the benefits of using reclaimed water for irrigation include:

-Type II Reclaimed Water
+Type 2 Reclaimed Water

-For more information about the City of Boerne’s Reclaimed Water Reuse Program, contact the City of Boerne Utilities Department at (830)-248-1538.
+For more information about the City of Boerne’s Reclaimed Water Reuse Program, contact the City of Boerne Utilities Department at (830) 248-1538.